UKHomeOffice/engineering-guidance-and-standards/docs/principles/use-ai-tools.md

 Engineers across Home Office Digital and the wider Home Office are using GitHub Copilot in many ways, from simple, everyday additions to the way they already work, to experimental projects.

-At the moment, most Home Office Digital engineers use GitHub Copilot in their integrated development environment (IDE).
+At the moment, most Home Office Digital engineers use GitHub Copilot in their code editor.

 Some use cases include using GitHub Copilot to: